WeatherLab/fsodoc/source/general/core_classes.rst

         }

 **Tip:**  Any functions in your class that are named identically to the methods in the parent class will be used instead of the native ones (this is known as “method overriding”).
-This allows you to substantially alter the CodeIgniter core.
+This allows you to substantially alter the FSO core.

 If you are extending the Controller core class, then be sure to extend your new class in your application controller’s constructors::